MubarakHAlketbi/hfdl/README.md

 - `--file-size-threshold`: Size threshold for big files in MB (default: 200)
 - `--min-speed-percentage`: Target minimum speed per thread as percentage of average speed (1-100, default: 5)
 - `--speed-test-duration`: Duration of speed test in seconds (default: 5)
+- `--speed-check-interval`: Interval for speed checks and rate limiting updates in seconds (default: 5)

 ## Download Strategy